HewlettPackard/Rancher-on-SimpliVity/docs-src/soln-components/hardware.md

 during HA failover scenarios.
 Since the HPE SimpliVity technology relies on VMware virtualization, the servers are managed using vCenter.

-For more details, see the Bill of Materials in `Appendix A`.
+For more details, see the Bill of Materials in [Appendix A](../appendices/appendixa).